 - Form a carpool group and alternate who drives each week.
 Carpooling just two times a week can save up to 1,600 pounds of greenhouse gas annually.
 Carpooling can also save drivers up to $600 a month in fuel and maintenance costs!

 - If available, take advantage of flex hours at your office.
-Working from home is a great way to save gas, cut down on greenhouse gas emissions, and eliminate time sitting in traffic.
+Working from home is a great way to live a more sustainable lifestyle.
+It saves gas, cuts down on greenhouse gas emissions, and, as a bonus, eliminates time sitting in traffic.

 - Consider upgrading or trading in your vehicle for a more environmentally-friendly hybrid model or an electric car.